Topological superconductivity in quasicrystals: Results

-\emph{Vortex bound states}--It is possible to directly confirm the existence of Majorana zero modes by introducing a vortex in the system.
+It is possible to directly confirm the existence of Majorana zero modes by introducing a vortex in the system.
 For this purpose, we include a vortex as a local phase winding in the order parameter in the middle of the crystal.
 We set the pairing amplitude to zero at the vortex center to avoid ambiguity in the pairing phase, while assuming no radial dependence in the amplitude or phase.
-Introducing a vortex induces the Caroli-de Gennes-Matricon (CdGM) bound states localized in the vortex core.
-The energy of the CdGM states are quantized \cite{CAROLI1964307,Chen2018} in terms of the so-called minigap, $\sim \Delta E_0/k_F^2$, where $E_0$ is the bulk spectral gap and $k_F$ is the magnitude of the Fermi wave vector \cite{deGennes,PhysRevB.94.064515}.
-While it is unclear as to how well this common formula applies to the CdGM levels in the current system with RSOC and PZMF, we expect the minigap to be dependent on $\mu$ for a given $V$, $h_z$, and $\Delta$.
+Introducing a vortex induces the Caroli-de Gennes-Matricon (CdGM) bound states \cite{CAROLI1964307,deGennes} localized in the vortex core.
 In the $B=1$ phase, we additionally find a zero-energy Majorana bound state in the vortex core, which is clearly distinct from the CdGM states, as its energy is approximately zero regardless of $\mu$ and approaches zero as the system size increases.
-In contrast, the lowest energy of the vortex bound states in trivial phase strongly depends on $\mu$.
+In contrast, the CdGM energy levels in either trivial or nontrivial phase are strongly dependent on $\mu$.
+Moreover, while the CdGM excitation energy also depends on the local environment of the vortex center in quasicrystals, the Majorana bound-state energy does not.